jakeheis/Flock/README.md

 ```

 ### Server dependencies

-If your Swift server uses one of these popular libraries, there are Flock dependencies already available which will hook into `flock deploy` and restart the server after the new release is built.
+If you just want Flock to restart your app after deployment, the built-in `Flock.Server` tasks will do that for you, so you don't need to change anything.
+If, however, your Swift server uses one of these popular libraries, there are Flock dependencies which add features on top of `Flock.Server` particular to their respective libraries:

 - [VaporFlock](https://github.com/jakeheis/VaporFlock)
 - [PerfectFlock](https://github.com/jakeheis/PerfectFlock)